halilylm/prometheusfiber/README.md

 ## Usage/Examples

 Each option is optional.
-Use what you need, if you don't use, it will fall back to default urls.
+Use what you need, if you don't use, it will fall back to default values.
 ```go
 app := fiber.New()
 middleware := prometheusfiber.NewPrometheus(